Sustainability is good for the planet—and good for the bottom line.

 In the UB School of Management, sustainability means thinking big and working together to make change that positively impacts our community and planet.

-For example, as climate change threatens to impact nearly every aspect of society—including food and water sourcing, public health, housing and transportation—faculty members are researching how organizations, from small businesses to global firms, can improve their environmental performance and be part of the solution.
-In the classroom, our students learn why sustainability makes smart business sense, and use their skills to help nonprofits in a range of areas.
+For example, as climate change threatens to impact nearly every aspect of society—including food and water sourcing, public health, housing and transportation—faculty members are studying how companies can improve their environmental performance and be part of the solution.
+In the classroom, our students learn why sustainability makes smart business sense, and use their skills to help local nonprofits.

-Here at the School of Management, as part of our strategic focus on social innovation, we have integrated sustainability into a variety of courses, programs, research and partnerships.
+As part of our strategic focus on social innovation, the School of Management has integrated sustainability into a variety of courses, programs, research and partnerships.
 Below are a few examples.

-Through undergraduate and graduate courses, students look at sustainability from multiple perspectives and gain a deeper understanding of its impact on business strategy and operations.
+Through their coursework, students look at sustainability from multiple perspectives and gain a deeper understanding of its impact on business strategy and operations.

 To reduce their carbon footprint, organizations must examine their entire operations and supply chain—from how they acquire, warehouse and transport materials, to how they manufacture products, to how customers use and eventually discard those goods.
 In the “Sustainable Operations” course, students learn how firms can ensure both profitability and social responsibility, including such concepts as life cycle assessment, carbon footprinting, recycling and remanufacturing, energy efficiency, and eco-certifications.

 School of Management faculty question theories and bring new perspectives to pressing challenges—including sustainability and climate change.

 Aditya Vedantam, assistant professor of operations management and strategy, explores the environmental impact of firm operations, including sustainable procurement, green product design and reverse logistics.
 He has studied clean energy technology in collaboration with the U.S. Department of Energy’s Critical Materials Institute.
-In addition, Vedantam’s research has explored fashion resale strategies, recycled content claims in various industries and how to stimulate demand for recycled-content products.
+In addition, Vedantam’s research has explored fashion resale strategies, recycled content claims in various industries and how to stimulate demand for recycled products.